diedummydie/AtomicKotlin/README.md

-This repo exists to track my Kotlin learning progress with AtomicKotlin.
+This repo exists to track my Kotlin learning progress with *AtomicKotlin*, by Bruce Eckel and Svetlana Isakova.

 To do the same: